Runaways (TV series): Development

 Fake Empire's Lis Rowinski produces the series, and Vaughan serves as an executive consultant.
-On this, Vaughan noted he "did a little consulting early in the process", but felt the series "found the ideal 'foster parents' in Josh Schwartz and Stephanie Savage … [who] lovingly adapted [the comics] into a stylish drama that feels like contemporary Los Angeles".
+On this, Vaughan noted he "did a little consulting early in the process", but felt the series "found the ideal 'foster parents' in Josh Schwartz and Stephanie Savage ... [who] lovingly adapted [the comics] into a stylish drama that feels like contemporary Los Angeles".
 He also praised the cast, crew and writers working on the series, and felt the pilot looked "like an Adrian Alphona comic", referring to the artist who worked with Vaughan when he created the characters.
 Loeb said that it had been Schwartz and Savage who had asked that Vaughan be involved, and said that this was something that "a lot of showrunners don't immediately gravitate towards".
 In discussions with Vaughan, Marvel found that he "really wanted to be involved and make sure that it was done, not just properly, but in a way that it would last 100 episodes".
+Vaughan also believed Runaways was "much more at home on television" than if it had been adapted to a feature film as originally developed.
+He was supportive of the various changes Schwartz and Savage made, such as altering Molly Hayes to become Molly Hernandez and being a slightly older age as well as introducing a sister for Nico Minoru who had died, stating the comic material, originally written in 2003, needed to evolve for the series.

 On January 8, 2018, Hulu renewed the series for a 13-episode second season.
 On March 24, 2019, Hulu renewed the series for a ten-episode third season.
 That November, it was announced that the third season would be the series's last.